noemieerin/noemieerin.github.io/_webpagesMains/english/3_aboutme-en.md

 <br/>
 I became a biologist out of fascination for the inner workings of the natural world, probably after watching too many nature documentaries as a child, and because I like untangling knots and solving puzzles.

-I was born in Saint-Michel (Charentes, France) and I grew up in the Caribbean island of Guadeloupe (France).
+I was born in Saint-Michel (Charentes, France) and I grew up on the Caribbean island of Guadeloupe (France).

 I studied biology and evolutionary ecology in Paris (B. Sc. and M. Sc. at Université Pierre et Marie Curie, France) and did my doctoral studies at the Max Planck Insitute for Evolutionary Biology (Plön, Germany).